ScienceOfComputerProgramming/SCICO-D-23-00335/runexperiment.md

 1. unzip this artifact in your computer, and share its root folder `px-mbt` to the VM.
 Mount it to your home directory in the VM.
 For example, if your home is `/home/fase2023` then mount the artifact-root folder to the location `/home/fase2023/px-mbt` in the VM.

-2. Create an `.m2` folder for Maven, and set it to use a directory in the artifact as its repository.
+2. Create an `.m2` folder for Maven, and set it to use a folder in the artifact as its repository; this folder is pre-populated with the needed Java jars for the experiments.
 So, go to the folder `px-mbt` and do:

 ```
 > mkdir ~/.m2